wjz224/Scheme-Interpeter/p1/README.md

 in Java won't need to be re-learned in Python, so you'll do only about 50% of the work for Python... that savings adds up!

+If you wish to work in a team, you must email Prof Spear <spear@lehigh.edu>.
+Your email must follow these rules:

+1. You must cc your project partner, so that I know that both team members are aware of the team request.
+2. You must tell me which team member's repository you will be working in.

+I will change the permissions on that repository, so that both students can read and write to it.
+You will not need to submit the assignment twice.

+## Documentation

-Note, too, that you are **required** to follow the documentation instructions that accompany each part of the assignment.
+You are **required** to follow the documentation instructions that accompany each part of the assignment.
 Correct code that does not have documentation will not receive full points.

+**DO NOT FORGET THE QUESTIONS AT THE END OF THIS FILE**

+## Deadlines

 This assignment is due by 11:59 PM on Friday, September 9th.
 You should have received this assignment by using `git` to `clone` a repository onto the machine